Liberals call for federal election laws, packing the Supreme Court after voting rights loss

 The high court’s move reversed that ruling, sparking outrage from the left.

-The Senate, under Republican control, never took up the new elections bills passed by Democrats.
-Now that Senate Majority Leader Charles E. Schumer, New York Democrat, controls the chamber, he has moved forward with the For the People Act, but it failed a procedural vote last month, lacking any Republican support.
+The Senate, under Republican control, never took up elections bills passed by House Democrats.
+Now that Senate Majority Leader Charles E. Schumer, New York Democrat, controls the chamber, he has moved forward with the For the People Act.
+The bill lacked Republican support and failed in a procedural vote last month.

-It would take 60 senators in the upper chamber to pass the legislation, and Democrats only hold 50 seats.
+It would take 60 senators in the upper chamber to pass the legislation, and Democrats hold only 50 seats.

-Mr. Schumer said the high court failed to respond on Thursday to restrictive election laws, especially those being passed in red states after the 2020 election following former “President Trump’s Big Lie about the November election” being stolen through massive mail-in ballots.
+Mr. Schumer said the high court failed to respond to restrictive election laws, especially those passed in red states after “President Trump’s Big Lie about the November election” being stolen in November through massive mail-in ballots.

-“These decisions today only further underscore the need for Congress to act to preserve democracy by ensuring that every eligible American is able to freely exercise their fundamental right to vote and that billionaires are no longer able to buy elections,” the New York Democrat said.
+“These decisions today only further underscore the need for Congress to act to preserve democracy by ensuring that every eligible American is able to freely exercise their fundamental right to vote and that billionaires are no longer able to buy elections,” Mr. Schumer said.

-But some liberal activists took it a step further, calling once again for Mr. Biden and Congress to expand the Supreme Court, adding liberal justices to counter the 6-3 conservative majority.
+Some liberal activists called for Mr. Biden and Congress to expand the Supreme Court and add liberal justices to counter the 6-3 conservative majority.

-“We can not let this radical, conservative Supreme Court continue to undermine our democracy, our freedom to vote, and our basic rights.
+“We cannot let this radical, conservative Supreme Court continue to undermine our democracy, our freedom to vote and our basic rights.
 Congress must act quickly to restore balance to the Supreme Court by passing the Judiciary Act to add four seats to the Supreme Court,” said Brett Edkins, political director for Stand Up America.

-But Arizona Attorney General Mark Brnovich said it’s wrong for the left to push federal election laws and use divisive rhetoric following the favorable ruling in his case.

-“Any attempt to nationalize our elections is not only inconsistent with the Constitution, but it will undermine state sovereignty and it is an attempt to consolidate more power with the far left,” he said.
+Arizona Attorney General Mark Brnovich said it’s wrong for the left to push federal election laws and use divisive rhetoric.
+“Any attempt to nationalize our elections is not only inconsistent with the Constitution, but it will undermine state sovereignty, and it is an attempt to consolidate more power with the far left,” he said.
 “Shame on the far left for trying to make this a racial issue.”

-Other conservatives, likewise, said the Arizona case suggests the Justice Department should drop its lawsuit filed last week challenging Georgia’s new election law.
+Other conservatives said the Arizona case indicates that the Justice Department should drop its lawsuit filed last week challenging Georgia’s new election law.

-The Biden Justice Department, like the DNC in the Arizona dispute, argues the state’s measures disenfranchise minorities.
+Like the DNC in the Arizona dispute, the Justice Department said the state’s measures disenfranchise minorities.

 “As Attorney General Merrick Garland prepares to challenge Georgia’s election security law in federal court, we hope that today’s decision sends a clear message to the Justice Department that election integrity measures have nothing to do with race, but instead have everything to do with making it easier to vote and harder to cheat,” said Adam Brandon, president of FreedomWorks.